erinsul/game-of-gits/a-sad-tail.md

 Joffrey Baratheon was the one to do Ned in, but his story was only about to being, and let me assure you he will DEFINITELY NOT DIE!

+and the realm lived happily ever after and were awesome